Gourmandises: Singles

 "Moi...
 Lolita" was the first track from the album and was released as her debut single on 4 July 2000.
 It was popular in various countries such as, France, Spain, Belgium, Georgia, Austria, the Netherlands, Lebanon, Ukraine, Turkey, Azerbaijan, Russia, Greece, Italy, Germany, Poland, Denmark, United Kingdom.
 "L'Alizé" was the second single from the album and was released in December 2000.
 It featured the song "L'alizé" as well as an instrumental version of the same track.
 Two limited editions were also released, which featured four remixes.
 The song became a hit particularly in France where it reached number one for two weeks.
 "Parler tout bas" was the third single by Alizée released in April 2001.
 It featured an instrumental rendition of the song in addition to Alizée's solo rendering.

 Critical reception

 Gourmandises received positive reviews from contemporary critics upon its release.
 In 2013, following speculation about Alizée's fifth album, 5, critics referred to Gourmandises as a "pop masterpiece of the contemporary music", calling it a "classic" of the 2000s decade and of the new millennium.
+In an article for The Daily Princetonian, Eric Harkleroad wrote: